varigence/docs/varigence/docs/bimlstudio/miscellaneous/creating-a-basic-package.md

 ---
+sidebar_position: 3
-title: Creating a Basic Package
+title: Creating A Basic Package
 description: How to create a basic package in BimlStudio
 tags: [BimlStudio, Walkthrough]
 ---